ahkohd/tauri-toolkit/libs/border/README.md

   Update the parent of the border view.
 - `set_auto_resizing(&self)`:
   Make the border view auto-resize along with the window's frame.
-  _For convince, by default this is already called during the setup for the border view when you use the `window.add_border` API._
+  _For convince, by default this is already called during the setup of the border view when you use the `window.add_border` API._

 ## Contributing